AuDigitalHealth/ecl-examples/Readme.md

 There are a few ECL reference guides available online.
 Shrimp has a concise ECL reference page that includes example queries as well as explanations relating to the operators and their use.
 The guide can be access directly [here](https://ontoserver.csiro.au/shrimp/ecl_help.html)

 ## Executing ECL against OntoServer
 OntoServer implements the [FHIR Terminology API](https://www.hl7.org/fhir/STU3/terminology-module.html).
-An ECL query can be provided as a parameter to the _$expand_ function:
+An ECL query can be provided as a parameter to the _$expand_ operation:

 ```
 <<SERVER BASE URL>>/ValueSet/$expand?url=http://snomed.info/sct?fhir_vs=ecl/(<ECL QUERY>)